 Adventures campers will need to pack lunch each day (unless otherwise specified) because they will be off-campus.

-Please feel free to reach out to the Camp Office with any specific questions.
-They will connect you with a member of the Leadership Team who will be in touch with an answer or a plan within 24 hours.
+Please feel free to reach out to the Alyssa with specific questions (anastri@chch.org).
+From there, a member of the Leadership Team will be in touch with answers and / or a plan within 24 hours.

 No, thank you!
 We ask that our campers and staff members leave technology at home so they can fully focus on the joy of camp.
 Please note that campers may not use technology to contact their families for early pick-ups - all communication must go through the Camp Office to ensure camper safety at all times.

 Why, yes!
 Thank you for asking!
-Click HERE to check out our schedule of Thursday dress-up days and Friday special events.
+HERE is our schedule of dress-up days and special events.
 Dress-up days are totally optional, so go with whatever your camper feels most comfortable with.

-We also have Wacky Tacky Silly Sock Wednesdays every week!
+We also have Popsicle Tuesdays and Wacky Tacky Silly Sock Wednesdays every week!

 Great question!
 Here are the steps for washing out a tie dye: